pastej/dbs/about.md

 I want to work with both industrial design and UX design and hope to be able to use my knowledge within these areas in my future job.

-I am now looking for an internship or junior position in industrial design or UX design.
+I am now looking for a junior position in industrial design or UX design.
 I feel confident that I will quickly be able to contribute a lot if I get the chance.